influenceth/sdk/README.md

 ```

 ### GET /v1/planets
 Returns details for the five Adalian planets including orbital elements.
-Also available on the Dropbox as an export.
+Also available on the Dropbox at https://www.dropbox.com/sh/5g3ww8wi9n0p4s6/AADcR0lgL8iKTQrpiWUC37Oxa?dl=0 as an export.

 Example (only) response:
 ```json